arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	>> Set-AzureDeployment -Upgrade -ServiceName $serviceName -Package $packageLocation -Configuration $configurationLocation -Slot 'Staging' -Label $deploymentLabel

 1. Press **ENTER** to execute the command.
 Wait until the deployment process finishes, which may take several minutes.
-When the operation ends, it displays a message with the outcome of the operation; if the deployment completed without errors, you will see the message "Succeeded".
+When the operation ends, it displays a message with the outcome of the operation; if the deployment completes without errors, you will see the "Succeeded" message.

 	![PowerShell console showing the status of the package deployment operation](./Images/command-line-powershell-status.png?raw=true "PowerShell console showing the status of the package deployment operation")